abdullah-if/math-tools/README.md

 # math-tools
 A set of general purpose mathmetical tools
 The tools are available both in interactive and direct from environment format.
-All codes are well commented and easy to understand for beginers.
-All are written in python3.
-Programms in C and FORTRAN are comming soon.
+All codes are well commented and easy to understand for beginers.Codes are written in Python 3, C and FORTRAN.
+R is coming soon.
 The one with *-ia* are interactive.

 ## Quadratic Solver